Life with Autism by Rebekah Gillian

-This week we have a guest feature by Rebekah Gillian.
+This week, Redbank House have a guest feature by Rebekah Gillian.
 Rebekah is a blogger who writes about her experiences with autism, her interests, and hobbies.
 We asked Rebekah some questions, to give us an insight to what her life with autism is like.

 At what age were you diagnosed with autism and how did you find out?